 I get chills up my arm to my neck as I smile out the window.
 What are the odds of this song coming on a Korean radio station right now?

-I like to think it was my dad who was on the trip with us, sending us a little message.
-Who knows—maybe it was him who stopped the rain for us after all.
+I like to think it was my dad on the trip with us, sending us a little message.
+Who knows—maybe it was he who stopped the rain for us after all.